mroswell/starter-blog/README.md

 ### Managing content with [Forestry](https://forestry.io)

-If your goal is managing content quickly, and decide later where to deploy to it, use the following button to import the starter blog to Forestry CMS and start editing immediatelly!
+If your goal is managing content quickly, and decide later where to deploy to it, use the following button to import the starter blog to Forestry CMS and start editing immediately!

 [![Import this project into Forestry](https://assets.forestry.io/import-to-forestryK.svg)](https://app.forestry.io/quick-start?repo=cecilapp/starter-blog&engine=hugo)

 ### Deploy with [Netlify](https://www.netlify.com)

-Otherwise, if your goal is deploying a new blog quickly, and manage content mannually, use the following button to configure and deploy your new blog on Netlify.
+Otherwise, if your goal is deploying a new blog quickly, and manage content manually, use the following button to configure and deploy your new blog on Netlify.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Cecilapp/starter-blog)